PermafrostDiscoveryGateway/viz-info/README.md

 ### Contributing

 Have feedback, questions, or code to contribute?
 Open a Pull Request or issue in this repository.
-Alternatively, please contact Juliet Cohen at jcohen@nceas.ucsb.edu.
+Alternatively, please contact Alyona Kosobokova at alyonak@nceas.ucsb.edu or Rushiraj Nenuji at nenuji@nceas.ucsb.edu